MileHacker Logo

 • Mangroovy Beach: A prime destination for kitesurfing and windsurfing.

-• Zeytouna Beach: A tranquil island beach accessible by boat, ideal for water fun like swimming and snorkeling.
+• Zeytouna Beach: A tranquil island beach can be accessed by boat, ideal for water fun like swimming and snorkeling.

 Many resorts also offer their own private seaside areas with amenities for guests.